-- The SBVC Strategic Plan, initiatives, goals, and benchmarks are intended to knit planning, implementation, evaluation, and reevaluation into a seamless process. - Planning is not static and often must respond to data and trends that are dynamic.
-The Office of Research, Planning and Institutional Effectiveness presents its findings by using a systematic schedule of surveys and analysis.
-These are linked to the strategic initiatives (2.43). - Division updates, which include activities and goals related to the Strategic Initiatives, are distributed in both electronic and hard-copy formats.
+- The SBVC Strategic Plan, initiatives, goals, and benchmarks are intended to knit planning, implementation, evaluation, and reevaluation into a seamless process. - Planning is not static and often must respond to data and trends that are dynamic. - The Office of Research, Planning and Institutional Effectiveness presents its findings by using a systematic schedule of surveys and analysis (2.45). - Division updates, which include activities and goals related to the strategic initiatives, are distributed in both electronic and hard copy formats.
 Divisions may review annual goals each year and assess achievement.
-Division updates help new managers and employees review their areas. - Separate planning documents (technology, professional development, matriculation (2.44), Student Success and Support Plan and the SBVC Student Equity Plan (2.45) are expected to integrate with and support the overall SBVC Strategic Plan.
-The annual Year-End Report incorporates all these plans. - Program efficacy forms address planning and require responses on how a department meets the six strategic initiatives. - Examples of integrated planning can be observed in the implementation of the strategic plan.
-For instance, the initial focus on access as a strategic initiative resulted in the Tumaini program to increase the college-going rate and success of African American males.
-Since the program aligns with the basic skills initiative the Basic Skills Committee has provided resources that allow a counselor to receive 50% reassigned time to develop the program.
+Division updates help new managers and employees review their areas. - Separate planning documents such as the Campus Technology Strategic Plan (2.2), SSSP Plan (2.3), and the SBVC enrollment management (2.46) are expected to integrate with and support the overall SBVC Strategic Plan. - Program efficacy forms address planning and require responses on how a program supports the campus mission and meets the six strategic initiatives (2.48). - Examples of integrated planning can be observed in the implementation of the Learning Compass Plan, which brings together tutoring, professional development, learning communities, accelerated classes, and coordination of counseling and library services to increase student persistence and success (2.47). - SBVC Planning is integrated and aligned with District and state planning goals.
+The SBVC Strategic Plan is aligned with the SBCCD Strategic Plan, The SBCCD Board Imperatives and the CCCCO Strategic Plan (2.1).
+The SBVC Technology Strategic Plan is integrated and aligned with the SBCCD Technology Strategic Plan.
+Membership in key SBCCD planning committees such as District Assembly, DBC, and Distributed Education and Technology Services includes representation from SBVC.